Haruto-hyuuga/chatapp/README.md

 ### Prerequisites

+Install these (im not goin to explain how, you can find it on thier official documentaions)

-- Flutter SDK installed
+- Flutter SDK

 - Git installed

-- Android Emulator or physical device
+- Android Emulator or physical device (with debug mode)

 ### Clone the Repository